 A big part of the problem has to do with the fact Wal-Mart has been cutting back on promotional display areas, pressuring companies like P&G to slash prices and reducing dedicated shelf real estate for suppliers (like P&G) in favor of Wal-Mart’s Great Value store brand products.

-It’s all part of Wal-Mart’s attempts to increase profits and compete with discount chains like Target Corporation (NYSE:TGTC), Costco Wholesale Corporation (NASDAQ:COSTC), Dollar Tree Inc. (NASDAQ:DLTRC) and others.
+It’s all part of Wal-Mart’s attempts to increase profits and compete with discount chains like Target Corporation (NYSE:TGTB), Costco Wholesale Corporation (NASDAQ:COSTB), Dollar Tree Inc. (NASDAQ:DLTRC) and others.
 In addition, online retailers like Amazon.com (NASDAQ:AMZNC) have cut deeply into what was once exclusive territory for WMT.

 More recently, Wal-Mart has said it planned to cut back-office positions at about 500 stores in an attempt to further streamline operations.
 The employees – about 3 per store – typically handle accounting and invoicing for individual stores.